Published the Sep 16, 2019

 Beyond the difference between an internal, partner and open APIs, there is another approach to categorize APIs:

 Integrate with Legacy Systems: You may have existing legacy systems that are deeply embedded into your enterprise that you have already spent a lot of money, time, and effort on.
 By making your legacy systems API-accessible, you can leverage their capabilities and use them for your new solutions.
 Moreover, APIs allow you to hide the complexities of a legacy system and simply expose its functionality to external and internal stakeholders.
-Instead of using apps in a silo, you have one complete system in complete sync.
+On the positive side, instead of using apps in a silo, you have one complete system in complete sync.

 Seamless User Experience: You can use APIs to make your services easily accessible on channels that your customers regularly interact with, including Facebook, Twitter, Instagram, chatbots, virtual reality or anything with an interface.
-An API management solution will make your APIs highly visible and consumable and allow your customers to access your services anywhere and at any time.
+Not only that, an API management solution will make your APIs highly visible and consumable and allow your customers to access your services anywhere and at any time.
 You should even allow external developers to access your APIs, and that to ensure collaboration that contributes to the growth of your API and makes sure that the needs of the users are quickly met.

 Maintain Data Protection & Standards: Modern APIs adhere to standards (typically HTTP and REST), that are developer-friendly, easily accessible, and understood broadly.
 Because APIs are much more standardized, they have a much stronger discipline for security and governance, as well as monitored and managed for performance and scale which helps to protect your brand from security threats.